Invoice vs Purchase Order vs Receipt vs Bills - What are the key differences?

 To differentiate an invoice vs. receipt, an invoice is sent to request a payment from the buyer, whereas a receipt is sent to acknowledge the payment made.

-If you have a streamlined vendor billing process, you can save a lot of time during invoice processing and avoid erroneous and wrong payments.
+If you automate vendor bill payment process, you can save a lot of time during invoice processing and avoid erroneous and wrong payments.

 Whether or not you have an automated application, knowing how to convert invoices to bills and accept receipts as a proof is essential for any buyer.